zhenghaven/encrypted-dns/README.md

 #### Bootstrap DNS Address

-Encrypted-DNS will send a plain DNS query to the bootstrap DNS server to retrieve the ip address of DNS-over-HTTPS or DNS-over-TLS server unless you specify it.
+Encrypted-DNS will send a UDP DNS query to the bootstrap DNS server to retrieve the ip address of DNS-over-HTTPS or DNS-over-TLS server unless you specify it.
 ```
 'bootstrap_dns_address': {
     'address': '1.0.0.1',